 Melissa K. Trovato, MD

 Director, Johns Hopkins University/Kennedy Krieger Institute Pediatric Rehabilitation Fellowship

-Assistant Professor of PMR and Pediatrics, Johns Hopkins University School of Medicine
+Associate Professor of Physical Medicine and Rehabilitation, Johns Hopkins University School of Medicine

 Related Materials and Information: